 Skratch Labs Cookie Mix makes a mean cookie, but did you know that it also makes a great Apple + Pumpkin Buckle to eat for breakfast or as a fast + healthy dessert?

-By now you know that our Cookie Mix makes a mean chocolate chip cookie, berry blondie, and vegan cookie bar, and that all of them fit sweetly in your pocket or pack for rides, runs, and adventures.
-But the Cookie Mix also does so much more!
+By now you know that our Cookie recipe makes a mean chocolate chip cookie, berry blondie, and vegan cookie bar, and that all of them fit sweetly in your pocket or pack for rides, runs, and adventures.
+But the Cookie recipe also does so much more!

 We’ve been whipping up this Apple + Pumpkin Buckle with our Cookie Mix lately and serving it at our weekly breakfasts (with dollops of yogurt and drizzles of maple syrup).
 We've also noticed it works quite well as a dessert for our impromptu dinner parties.